 1995 Group Exhibition: A Woman's View, in conjunction with Women's World conference in Beijing.
 World Bank, Washington DC.

-Art Journeys, Art Museum of South Texas in Corpus Christi.
+1995 Art Journeys, Art Museum of South Texas in Corpus Christi.

 Regional Invitational group exhibition

+Regional Invitational group exhibition.
+Three works.

 Regional Invitational one person exhibition.

-Regional Invitational group exhibition.
+Twenty works.

 1992 Trail of Tears,Firehouse Gallery, Houston, TX.